 "side of a ship" (technically, "the side of a ship above the water, between the bow and the quarter"), 1590s, from broad (adj.) + side (n.); thus "the artillery on one side of a ship all fired off at once" (1590s, with figurative extensions).
 Two words until late 18c.

-Of things other than ships, 1630s.
-But oldest-recorded sense in English is "sheet of paper printed only on one side" (1570s).
+In reference to things other than ships, 1630s.
+But the oldest-recorded sense in English is "sheet of paper printed on one side only" (1570s).
 As an adverb by 1870; as an adjective by 1932.
-As a verb from 1930, "to skid sideways" (intransitive); transitive sense "to strike broadside, collide with the side of" is by 1970.
+As a verb from 1930, "skid sideways" (intransitive); transitive sense "strike broadside, collide with the side of" is by 1970.